Is There a Dimmer Outlook Ahead for STORE Capital Corporation (STOR)?

 Sponsored

-The average price from analysts is $31.32, which is $4.53 above the current price.
+The average price from analysts is $30.83, which is -$1.08 below the current price.
 STOR currently public float of 280.04M and currently shorts hold a 2.69% ratio of that float.
-Today, the average trading volume of STOR was 2.22M shares.
+Today, the average trading volume of STOR was 3.04M shares.

 STOR’s Market Performance

-STOR stocks went down by -2.19% for the week, with a monthly drop of -8.35% and a quarterly performance of 8.07%, while its annual performance rate touched -22.46%.
-The volatility ratio for the week stands at 2.13% while the volatility levels for the past 30 days are set at 1.75% for STORE Capital Corporation.
-The simple moving average for the period of the last 20 days is -2.93% for STOR stocks with a simple moving average of -8.94% for the last 200 days.
+STOR stocks went up by 15.04% for the week, with a monthly jump of 12.24% and a quarterly performance of 27.09%, while its annual performance rate touched -8.15%.
+The volatility ratio for the week stands at 1.86% while the volatility levels for the past 30 days are set at 1.65% for STORE Capital Corporation.
+The simple moving average for the period of the last 20 days is 15.32% for STOR stocks with a simple moving average of 8.57% for the last 200 days.

 Analysts’ Opinion of STOR